fedorpashin/statistical-modeling/README.md

+# statistical-modeling

 **statistical-modeling** is a Python package that provides two main features:

-- Statistical analysis of numbers sample
+- Statistical analysis of samples
-- Working with distribution laws
+- Working with distributions

 ## Example